karlveske/karlveske/README.md

 ## 🌱 Currently Obsessed with:
 - Data and Information Systems
-- Using systems and data to build better businesses and improve their operations.
+- Using tech and data to build better businesses and improve their operations.

 ## 💼 Work Experience:
 - **Marketing Specialist at  Wynter (2021 - 2024)**
   - Just the official title.
 In reality, the jack of all trades.
 This was a proper startup, so I dabbled in every role to help the company win.
   - In marketing, raised awareness about the company and drove pipeline and revenue.
 I closed some deals on my own as well
-  - Company-wide ops and tech support - setting up, optimizing and using business tech(CRMs, analytics, project management) or helping others use them.
+  - Company-wide ops and tech support - setting up, optimizing, and using business tech(CRMs, analytics, project management) or helping others use them.
   - Helped to improve the product, company, and value offering.

 - **Freelance marketing consultant (2018 - 2021)**
   - Helped local Estonian companies with their digital issues, made content, ran ads, and worked on web analytics.

-## 🛠️ Projects:
+## 🛠️ Some projects I can share:
 - **[CNN-vs-Fox-News-2024-US-President-Analysis ](https://github.com/karlveske/CNN-vs-Fox-News-2024-US-President-Analysis):** Compared the headline coverage of CNN vs Fox News at the height of US 2024 president election.

 - **[DS_Mental_Health_Analysis_And_Prediction](https://github.com/karlveske/DS_Mental_Health_Analysis_And_Prediction):** Took part of a Kaggle competition.
 Analyzed data about mental health and build a ML prediction model.